robs268/DFOR-740-Midterm/README - Tasklist.md

 1) I wanted the parent PID done to be shown always
 2) I did not how /svc showed a lot of extra garbage, so I created a secondary flag (/svco) which will show only the programs that are using services

+Note: to run the program, you four files:
+            TasklistCSV.exe
+            TasklistCSV.dll
+            TasklistCSV.deps.json
+            TasklistCSV.runtimeconfig.json
+I chose to name it differently to ensure when testing I could if the real tasklist was running or was it my program that was running

 I did use Claude to help me with this program.

 # TasklistApp